 End secondsto 78.

 Proof reading modeis enabled.
 That way, annotations created by the network will be assigned names ending in

 pulse_proposals.
 The proposals will be transformed into proper

 Delete segments shorter than (seconds)by unchecking both check boxes.

-In contrast to training, prediction is very fast, and does not require a GPU—should finish within 30 seconds.
-The proposed annotations should be already good — most pulses should be correctly detected.
-Sine song is harder to predict and will likely be often missed or chopped up into multiple segments with gaps in between.
+In contrast to training, prediction is very fast, and does not require a GPU—it should finish after 30 seconds.
+The proposed annotations should be already good.
+Most pulses should be correctly detected.
+Sine song is harder to predict and may be often or chopped up into multiple segments with gaps in between.

 To turn the proposals into proper annotations, fix and approve them.
 Correct any prediction errors—add missing annotations, remove false positive annotations, adjust the timing of annotations.
 See Create annotations and Edit annotations.
 Once you have corrected all errors in the view, select the proposals type you want to fix (